-If you withdraw any money as a cash lump sum after you reach age 55 (see page 14), then normally 25% of this will be tax free (but see the annual allowance section on the right).
+If you withdraw any money as a cash lump sum after you reach age 55 known as an Uncrystallised Funds Pension Lump Sum (see page 14), then 25% of this will be tax free.
 The other 75% will be added to your taxable income for that year and taxed accordingly.
 This could result in you paying a higher rate of income tax than usual.